qualcomm/resource-tuner/Docs/README.md

 ./resource_tuner_cli --getprop --key <>
 ```
 Where:
-- `key`: The Prop Name of which the corresponding value needs to be fetched
+- `key`: The Prop name of which the corresponding value needs to be fetched

 Example:
 ```bash